-Diagnosis of CRPS is based on a physical exam and your medical history.
+Diagnosis of complex regional pain syndrome (CRPS) is based on a physical exam and your medical history.
 There's no single test that can definitively diagnose CRPS, but the following procedures may provide important clues:

 - Bone scan.
 This procedure might help find bone changes.
 A radioactive substance injected into one of your veins allows your bones to be seen with a special camera.